 We prove~\lemref{pruning} in several parts.
-First, we show how to transform any nature move of $V$ that imposes a nonzero probability distribution on exponentially many outcomes into a probability distribution with $O(\alpha(n))$ support, given an input $x$ and a strategy $s$ of the provers.
+First, given an input $x$ and a strategy $s$ of the provers, we show how to transform any verifier $V$ that imposes a probability distribution over outcomes with exponential support into a verifier $V'$ that imposes a probability distribution with $O(\alpha(n))$ support.

 Let $(V, \vec{P})$ use $p(n)$ provers and let the running time of $V$ be $n^{k}$ for some constant $k$.
 There can be at most $2^{n^{k}}$ different payments that $V$ can generate for a particular prover given input $x$.
-Given $x$ and $s$, fix a prover index $j \in \{1, p(n)\}$.
+Given $x$ and $s$, fix a prover index $j \in \{1,\ldots, p(n)\}$.
 Let ${R}_1, {R}_2, \ldots, {R}_m$ be the payments generated by $V$ on $s$ for $P_j$.
 Let $V$'s randomness assign probability distribution $\mu = (p_1, p_2, \ldots, p_m)$ to ${R}_1, {R}_2, \ldots, {R}_m$ respectively.
 Then, the expected payment of $P_j$ under $s$ is ${u}_j(x,s, (V, \vec P)) = \sum_{i=1}^m p_i {R}_i$.

 Recall that ${u}_j(x,s, (V, \vec P)) \in [-1,1]$ for all $1 \le j \le p(n)$.
 For each prover $P_{j}$, divide the interval $[-1,1]$ into $4 \alpha(n)$ intervals, each of length $1/(2\alpha(n))$.
-In other words, prover $P_{j}$'s $i$th interval is $[i/2\alpha(n),(i+1)/2\alpha(n))$\footnote{To include $1$ as a possible payment, interval $2\alpha(n)-1$ should be closed on both sides; we ignore this for simplicity.} , for each $i \in \{-2\alpha(n), \ldots, 2\alpha(n)-1\}$.
+In other words, prover $P_{j}$'s $i$th interval is $[i/2\alpha(n),(i+1)/2\alpha(n))$,\footnote{To include $1$ as a possible payment, interval $2\alpha(n)-1$ should be closed on both sides; we ignore this for simplicity.} for each $i \in \{-2\alpha(n), \ldots, 2\alpha(n)-1\}$.

-We round the possible payments for~$P_j$ to a representative of the interval they belong.
+We round the possible payments for~$P_j$ to a representative of the their corresponding interval.
 Specifically, we map each payment~$R_i$ to~$r_j$ as described in Equation~\ref{paymentmap}.